HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Results

 \subsection{Feasibility of Hate Speech Moderation}

 Most social media platforms prohibit hate speech \cite{singhal2023sok} and have done so since their inception \cite{gillespie2018custodians}.
-In light of our performance results, we investigate the feasibility of hate speech moderation using publicly available hate speech detection models.
-Specifically, we consider human-in-the-loop moderation, which is an approach used by large social media platforms \cite{avadhanula2022bandits} whereby content likely to be hateful is flagged by detection models for review by human moderators.
-We study the trade-off between the amount of human reviewing required and the corresponding share of all hate successfully moderated (Figure \ref{fig:human_in_loop_moderation}, details in \ref{app:human-in-the-loop}).
+In light of our poor performance results (\S\ref{sec_detection_performance}), we investigate the feasibility of hate speech moderation using publicly available hate speech detection models.
+Given the demonstrated low performance of hate speech detection in real-world social media settings, automatic moderation, whereby content flagged as hateful by a detection model is directly moderated, may be too error-prone.
+We therefore consider human-in-the-loop moderation, which is a more realistic approach used by large social media platforms \cite{avadhanula2022bandits} whereby content likely to be hateful is flagged by detection models for review by human moderators.
+We study the trade-off between the amount of human reviewing required and the corresponding share of all hate successfully moderated (Figure \ref{fig:human_in_loop_moderation}, details in \S\ref{app:human-in-the-loop}).

-We find that successfully moderating a large share of all hateful content (>80\%) using the best publicly available detection models would require human review of least 10\% of all tweets posted in a given day.
+We find that successfully moderating a large share of all hateful content (>80\%) using the best publicly available detection models would require human review of at least 10\% of all daily tweets.
 For such a review workload, the total share of hate successfully moderated varies between 70\% and 90\% for most languages or countries, apart from Turkish where this share is only 40\%.
-10\% of all daily tweets in a given language represents a massive amount of posts, ranging from 19.3 thousand for Kenya to 5.1 million for English.
-A smaller share of human review would only allow to moderate a small share of all hate:\ when flagging and reviewing 1\% of all tweets posted in a given day, only 20-40\% of all hate are moderated for most languages and countries.
+10\% of all daily tweets may represent a massive amount of posts depending on the context and ranges from 19,300 tweets for Kenya to 5.1 million for English.

+A smaller share of human review would lead to most hate being left unmoderated:\ when flagging and reviewing 1\% of all tweets posted in a given day, only 20-40\% of all hate is moderated for most languages and countries.